meteor/meteor/README.md

 Coordinating the download of files from JavaScript isn’t ideal, because calls over the JavaScript-native bridge are expensive and block the main thread.
 In addition, the Cordova file transfer plugin for iOS is based on an older networking mechanism (`NSURLConnection`) that has some efficiency issues of itself.
 As a result, downloads often fail, and the way this is dealt with in the existing code is to try again after a 30 second timeout.
 Therefore, downloads are very unpredictable and can sometimes take minutes even on a local network.

 The new plugin moves downloads to native code.
-The JavaScript code is only responsible for detecting new versions (by subscribing to `meteor_autoupdate_clientVersions`, the normal autoupdating behavior) and notifying the plugin (using `WebAppCordova.checkForUpdates()`).
+The JavaScript code is only responsible for detecting new versions (by subscribing to `meteor_autoupdate_clientVersions`, the normal autoupdating behavior) and notifying the plugin (using `WebAppLocalServer.checkForUpdates()`).
 Besides avoiding a series of calls from JavaScript, this gives us more control over downloading mechanism.
 On iOS, we can now use `NSURLSession`, which allows for more customization and efficiently supports parallel downloads without blocking (it also supports SPDY and HTTP/2, which could make this even more efficient in the future).

 Originally, we were hoping to take advantage of `NSURLSession`s support for background file transfers, which allows downloads to continue even if the app is not active.
 But it turns out these out of process transfers are much slower when downloading small files (in one test, 600ms vs 6000ms), so especially during development that would make updates unnecessarily slow.
 Instead, we're now creating a background task so downloads get to continue for another 3 minutes after the app goes into the background.
 That should be enough in most cases, but resuming is also pretty efficient (see below), so it doesn't seem not having real background transfers is a big loss.